designstem/projects/colorblind/index.md

 # CVD simulator

-~Simulate CVD by applying different filters to the image. **Drag the red handlers or click on the image to see the difference**~
+~Simulate CVD by applying different filters to the image.~

 <p />